Azure/iotedge/edge-modules/api-proxy-module/readme.md

 # API proxy module for nested IoT Edge in layered network (ISA-95)

 When inside a layered network, IoT Edge doesn't have direct internet access.
-The API proxy module provides a way to download container images and maintain services that require their own connectivity to the cloud like the Azure Blob Store module inside a layered network, without tunneling and by terminating connections at each layer.
+In that configuration, modules that attempt to reach out directly to a backend service in the Cloud will not be successful.
+The API proxy module can re-route these attempts to go through all the layers securely.
+It provides a secure way for clients to communicate to multiple services over HTTPs without tunneling, and instead by terminating the connections at each layer.

+As an example, the API proxy module enables an IoT Edge device in a bottom layer of a layered network to download its container images from an [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) via intermediate IoT Edge nodes.
+It also enables an IoT Edge device in a bottom layer of a layered network to upload blobs to an [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/) with the [Azure Blob Store module](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/azure-blob-storage.edge-azure-blob-storage?tab=Overview) via intermediate IoT Edge nodes.

 ## Concept

 The API Proxy module is an [IoT Edge module](https://docs.microsoft.com/en-us/azure/iot-edge/iot-edge-modules) that leverages a [nginx](http://nginx.org/) reverse proxy to route data through network layers.
 The diagram below illustrates this approach in the case of an IoT Edge device in a bottom layer that pulls container images from a container registry in the Cloud:

 ![API proxy module architecture](images/concept.png)